mattions/neuronvisio/docs/screenshots.rst

     :scale: 70

-Animation window and pylab graph
+Animation and pylab graphs
 ================================

-The animation window and the pylab graph, showing the variation of the voltage in the soma and the behaviour of the same variable through the cell.
+It is possible to follow the timecourse of a variable in the whole neuron or networks using the bottom slider, after the simulation has been ran, or reloaded.
+The pylab graphs are integrated and can be easily generated with a click.
+For example here we shows hhow the voltage change in a simple model and in a pyramidal one.

 Simple model
 ------------